oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

     warning that this CWE has been removed as its usage is not allowed in vulnerability mappings.
 * `/vulnerabilities[]/disclosure_date`: If a `vuln:ReleaseDate` was given, the CVRF CSAF converter MUST convert its value into the `disclosure_date` element.
 * `/vulnerabilities[]/ids`: If a `vuln:ID` element is given, the CVRF CSAF converter converts it into the first item of the `ids` array.
+* `/vulnerabilities[]/metrics/cvss_v4`: If an external reference in the vulnerability linking to the official FIRST.org CVSS v4.0 calculator exists, the CVRF CSAF converter MUST convert the vector given in the fragment into a `cvss_v4` object linked to all affected products of the vulnerability.
+  > A tool MAY implement an option to suppress this conversion.
+   If the CVRF CSAF converter converter is unable to construct a valid object with the information given, the CVRF CSAF converter converter SHALL remove the invalid `cvss_v4` object and output a warning that the automatic conversion of the CVSS v4.0 reference failed.
+  Such warning SHOULD include the specific error that occurred.
 * `/vulnerabilities[]/remediations[]`:
   * If neither `product_ids` nor `group_ids` are given, the CVRF CSAF converter appends all Product IDs which are listed under
     `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected` into `product_ids`.